 Developer is responsible for holding meetings and otherwise communicating with each Utility Owner as necessary to timely accomplish the Utility Adjustments in compliance with the CDA Documents.
-TxDOT shall be notified of all meetings and will participate in these meetings if requested by the Utility Owner or Developer, or otherwise as TxDOT deems appropriate.
+Developer must notify TxDOT of all meetings and shall participate in these meetings if requested by the Utility Owner or Developer, or otherwise as TxDOT deems appropriate.

-Before distribution of any mass mailings to Utility Owners, Developer shall submit to TxDOT, twenty-one (21) Days in advance of distribution, for its review and comment the form, content and addressees of any such mass mailings.
-For purposes of this Section 6, the term "mass mailing" means correspondence that is sent to 50 percent or more of Utility Owners within a three (3)-week time period and contains substantially the same content with respect to each Utility Owner.
+Before distribution of any mass mailings to Utility Owners, Developer must submit to TxDOT, 21 Days in advance of distribution, for its review and comment, the form, content and addressees of any such mass mailings.
+For purposes of this Section 6, the term "mass mailing" means correspondence that is sent to 50 % or more of Utility Owners within a three (3)-week time period and contains substantially the same content with respect to each Utility Owner.